 Flax and Kale is one of the most conceptual pizza places in Barcelona, self-proclaimed ‘Healthy Flexitarians’.
 Their committed to the idea of healthy eating contributing to happy living and strive to take the guilt out of pizza and keeping the taste.
 All of their doughs are plants based, like their Quattro formaggi pizza and it is pretty damn tasty!

-If you feel adventurous, check out their Asian fusion food menu based on blue fish!
+If you feel adventurous, check out their Asian fusion food menu based on bluefish!

-Flax and Kale has dual entrance, off of La Calle de Sant per Mes and La Calle de Trafalgar through the enigmatic Passage de Les Manufactures which retains an old industrial charm of the area and prices range from 6€ to 20€ and pizza delivery in central Barcelona is available.
+Flax and Kale have a dual entrance, off of La Calle de Sant per Mes and La Calle de Trafalgar through the enigmatic Passage de Les Manufactures which retains an old industrial charm of the area and prices range from 6€ to 20€ and pizza delivery in central Barcelona is available.
 Location: Passage Sant per Mes alt 31-33 ( main entrance) & 08003 Trafalgar 26 (North Entrance).

 Acqua y Farina

-Ideally located on la Barceloneta beach, this is perfect pizza place in Barcelona for enjoying tasty pie while wiggling your toes in the warm sand by the sea.
+Ideally located on la Barceloneta beach, this is a perfect pizza place in Barcelona for enjoying tasty pie while wiggling your toes in the warm sand by the sea.
 Acqua y farina source all of their pizza ingredients from Italy, to guarantee authentic tastes and you can choose from more than 30 different toppings.
 Their buffalo pizza is sensational and reflects the real quality of this establishment.